Skip to main content

 Additional Parent Component Types

-When importing Azure resources it is recommended that two additional component types be created to hold the Azure subscription and resource group information.
+When importing Azure resources it is recommended that four additional component types be created to hold the Azure subscription, resource group, and tag information.

 Recommended component type mapping when importing Azure resources.